chomnoue/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 I used a combination of center lane driving, recovering from the left and right sides of the road (model.py lines 35-44).
-I have tried values .1, .2, .3 ,.4 and .5 values for the *correction*.
-Value .4 better results in the simulator so I kept it for the final model
+I have tried values .1, .2, .3 ,.4 and .5 values for the **correction**.
+Value **.4** has shown better results in the simulator so I kept it for the final model
 I also added, for each image, a flipped version of it (code line 28-29)